City BuddyCityBuddy

 About

-Quick facts: Wandering among towering Corinthian columns, you can feel the scale and hear hollow echoes underfoot that hint at past ceremonies and imperial pageantry.
-Amazingly, 104 columns once ringed the site and rose some 17 meters high, yet only about 15 remain standing, which makes the vast gaps feel unexpectedly cinematic.
+Quick facts: Wandering among towering Corinthian columns, you feel the scale and hear hollow echoes underfoot hinting at ancient ceremonies and imperial grandeur.
+Remarkably, 104 columns once surrounded the site and soared some 17 meters high, but only about 15 remain standing, making the vast gaps feel unexpectedly dramatic.

-Highlights: A forest of 104 Corinthian columns originally ringed the temple, each about 17 meters tall and 2 meters across, and today 15 of those fluted Pentelic marble pillars still stand, sunlight slicing between them so you can trace faint chisel marks in the stone.
-Local guides like to point out that the Roman emperor Hadrian finished construction around 131 CE and installed a colossal statue, so if you press your ear to a column you can almost imagine festival drums and bronze clashing from more than 1,800 years ago.
+Highlights: Originally, 104 Corinthian columns encircled the temple, each about 17 meters tall and 2 meters wide.
+Today, 15 of these fluted Pentelic marble pillars still stand, sunlight streaming between them so you can trace faint chisel marks in the stone.
+Local guides note that the Roman emperor Hadrian completed construction around 131 CE and installed a colossal statue.
+If you press your ear to a column, you can almost imagine festival drums and bronze clashing from over 1,800 years ago.

 Insider tips